 It’s impossible to think about the Emerald Isle without picturing a pint of Guinness.
 The dry, hearty – and legendary – Irish stout is a staple of this country, originating in Dublin.
 It dates all the way back to 1759 and is now widely recognized as one of the world’s most successful beer brands.

-With barley, roast malt extract, hops and brewer’s yeast, this dark beer is a strong one but is an absolute must on your list of things to try on Contiki’s 8-day Ireland journey.
+With barley, roast malt extract, hops and brewer’s yeast, this dark beer is a strong one.
+But, it’s an absolute must on your list of things to try on Contiki’s 8-day Ireland journey.
 Make a day of it and head to the Guinness Factory, where you’ll learn to pour the perfect pint of Guinness and savor your Irish stout from the Gravity Bar, with 360° views over the historic city.

 Whether you visit the Temple Bar Pub or opt to try a different spot in the neighborhood, you’re guaranteed lively nightlife, classic pub fare and a whale of a time bonding in Dublin with your new Contiki family!